|

 Ron would send an advance party to race circuits to paint and fettle the McLaren pit garages to an appropriate standard.
 This underlined the entire Dennis philosophy - he imposed his standards on the pit garages, he did not accept those of the circuit owner.
 In the same way, a car's bodywork is not polished between races, the paint is likely to be stripped off and the whole body painted again from scratch.

-The MP4-17 was not one of the Woking team's finest while Mercedes' FO 110M was hardly the German manufacturer's best power-plants either.
+The MP4-17 was not one of the Woking team's finest while Mercedes' FO 110M was hardly the German manufacturer's best power-plants.
 Put these together with Michelins that only seemed to perform when it suited them and you have a relatively poor package which explains why the Silver cars were unable even to compete with the Williams F1s

-Admittedly Coulthard was one of only two non-Ferrari drivers to grab a win, while Raikkonen was desperately unlucky not to take a magnificent win at Magny-Cours, but on the whole this was a season to forget for Ron and his boys.
+Admittedly Coulthard was one of only two non-Ferrari drivers to grab a win, while Raikkonen was desperately unlucky not to take a magnificent win at Magny-Cours, but on the whole 2002 was a season to forget for Ron and his boys.

 For 2003 McLaren retained the same line-up, though the new MP4-18 wasn't expected to make its debut until Imola at the earliest.
 At least, that was the plan.